The Art of Not Staying Busy

 1) Write down what you need to accomplish each day

 I’m a big fan of the old to-do list.
 This way, “I have so much to do” becomes a list that includes a specific number of tasks.
 When you write it all down, you have a clear image of what needs to be done.
 It helps you visualize your day.
-Plus, you have a chance, to be honest with yourself: if you have twenty tasks on the list, it might be wiser to rethink everything and develop a new plan.
+Moreover, you have the chance, to be honest with yourself: if you have twenty tasks on the list, it might be wiser to rethink the entire day and develop a new, more realistic plan.

 Ideally, you want to write your to-do list the evening before.
-Yes, before calling it a day, take five or ten minutes to plan for tomorrow.
-This exercise helps you stay organized and helps you start every day with a clear mind.
+Before calling it a day, take five or ten minutes to plan for tomorrow.
+This exercise helps you stay organized and start every day with a clear mind.

 When you have too many tasks on your list, go for what matters the most.
 Here are two things to keep in mind in the first weeks of doing this exercise:

-- Twice a week, eliminate one time-consuming task from your daily routine— anything that can be outsourced, postponed, or delegated.
-You get more time to focus on what makes the difference in your business.
-After a few weeks, your to-do list will look differently, allowing you to accomplish more in less time.
+- Twice a week, try to eliminate one time-consuming task from your daily routine— anything that can be outsourced, postponed, or delegated.
+It’ll give you more time to focus on what makes the difference in your business.
+After a few weeks, your to-do list will look different, allowing you to accomplish more in less time.

 - Put the essential tasks first.
-If it’s burning or the hame-changer, make it a top priority.
+If it’s burning or impacts your bottom line, make it a top priority.
 There’s no meaning in filling the most productive hours of your day with work that barely impacts your results.
-By the time you arrive at the essential things, you’re already tired and in no mood to make a difference.
+If you don’t make this change, when you finally arrive at the essential things, you’re already tired and can’t stay focused on…